ncsa/Nightingale_real/docs/source/user_guide/running_jobs.rst

 To ensure the health of the batch system and scheduler, refrain from having more than **1,000 batch jobs** in the queues at any one time.

-This section will teach you how to put together a job on Nightingale, submit it to the Nightingale job system, monitor the job, and retrieve the results.
+This page will describe how to put together a job on Nightingale, submit it to the Nightingale job system, monitor the job, and retrieve the results.

 Running Programs
 ------------------